GoldenGets/GoldenGets-Menu/README.md

 - Instant Hack
 - Dispatch Work Cooldown
 - Auto-Fill Low Supplies
+- Instant Collect Crates
+- Fill Warehouse/Hangar Staff Sourced
 - All Instant Sell
 - Shipment Type Sell
+- Remove Self Bounty

 > [!Note:]
-> Some of these features are experimental, some may not work.
+> Some of these features are experimental and may not work.

 > [!Note:]